mumblebaj/MMM-EskomSePush/README.md

 ````

 ## Registration for Token
 Go to [EskomSePush](https://eskomsepush.gumroad.com/l/api) and register for a free account.
-This allows you with 50 calls per day.
-Obtain your token and determin your area as both these are required as input into the module.
+This allows you 50 calls per day.
+Obtain your token and determine your area as both these are required as input into the module.

 ## Updating